martinbaker/xtextadd/pbase/notes/troubleshooting.md

   </tr>
 </table>
 <h3><a name="ParsingInReconcilerFailed" id="ParsingInReconcilerFailed"></a>Parsing in reconciler failed</h3>
+<p>This message sometimes happens at the same time as the &quot;XtextReconcilerJob&quot; error above.
+As with the error above the editor continues to work, but we need to get rid of the error. </p>
 <table border="1">
   <tr>
     <td><pre>0    [Worker-1] ERROR org.eclipse.xtext.ui.editor.reconciler.XtextDocumentReconcileStrategy  - Parsing in reconciler failed.